Employment contract (FTE) and taxes in 2026

 How do tax overpayments arise and when am I entitled to a refund?
 Find out in the next article.

-For an employee working on a work arrangement (FTE), it is worth filing a tax return in certain cases , even if they are not legally obliged to do so.
+For an employee working on a work arrangement (FTE), it is worth filing a tax return in certain cases , even if there is no legal obligation to do so.
 Typically, this is where tax has been deducted from their earnings during the year, but they have been unable or unsuccessful in claiming tax credits.
 By filing a return, he can then get some – and sometimes all – of this tax back.

-The most common situation is that the employee has not signed a tax return.
+The most common situation is that the employee does not have a signed tax return.
 In this case, the employer will automatically withhold 15% tax.
 However, if the employee includes this income in the tax return and claims the basic taxpayer’s allowance, he or she can reclaim the withheld tax.
 This is particularly worthwhile if the employee worked for only part of the year or had a low income and therefore did not take full advantage of the tax credit.

 A similar situation arises if an employee has multiple employment agreements with different employers but has signed a tax declaration with only one of them.
 For the others, the tax is deducted without the possibility of claiming the discount.
 However, he can include this income in his tax return and claim the tax credits retrospectively, thereby obtaining a refund of part of the tax.

 The student discount was abolished in 2024.
-So students can no longer claim it in 2025, but they can still use the basic ratepayer’s discount when working under a work arrangement (FTE).
-So for many students, it’s still worth filing a tax return and claiming back tax on a DPT – especially if they didn’t use all their allowances during the year or had multiple employers.
+So students can no longer claim it in 2026, but they can continue to use the basic ratepayer’s allowance when working under a work arrangement (FTE).
+So for many students, it’s still worth filing a tax return and claiming back tax on the DPT – especially if they didn’t use all their allowances during the year or had multiple employers.

 FTE and annual tax settlement